akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Why-use-the-organization-GitHub.md

 - You know where your team's work is, and your team knows where your work is.
 - Code is simpler to find, share, access, review, and manage.
-- Access privileges can be granted and managed through [teams](https://github.com/orgs/Imageomics/teams), which Institute staff can administer for you, rather than access having to be managed on a per-individual basis.
+- Access privileges can be granted and managed through [teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams), rather than access having to be managed on a per-individual basis.
-- Progress can be communicated readily, and help can be solicited when needed, including through  [teams](https://github.com/orgs/Imageomics/teams).
+- Progress can be communicated readily, and help can be solicited when needed, including through [teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams).

 ### Knowledge Sharing